When Doctors and Teachers Dismiss Your ADHD Concerns

-Why your parental instincts are usually right for your child — even when experts and family disagree.
+Why your parental instincts are usually right for your child — even when experts and family disagree with your ADHD symptom concerns.
 And how to tell when you’re just plain wrong.

 Moms know things about their children that no one else knows.
 This sixth sense, gut instinct, inner voice — whatever you want to call it — is highly developed in parents who have a special-needs kid, whether the child has attention deficit hyperactivity disorder (ADHD or ADD) or a learning disability like dyslexia.

 We’ve all had those moments when we thought our child was being too quiet, and raced upstairs to find him in trouble.